-Winter is almost here and it's time to start planning your next adventure in New York State!
+Winter is here and it's time to start planning your next adventure in New York State!
 Will you opt to head outdoors for snow-related activities like skiing the greatest vertical east of the Rockies or ziplining over snow-covered pines?
 For less extreme activities, explore world-famous museums, or get into the holiday spirit with a brilliant light show.
 Whatever you choose, take advantage of the winter wonderlands and check out these must-do winter activities throughout New York State!

 Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.